wiltonlazary/lakeFS/docs/quickstart/aws_cli.md

    ```

    **Note:** We're using `s3.local.lakefs.io` - a special DNS record which always resolves to localhost, subdomains included.
-   Since S3's API uses [subdomains for bucket addressing](https://aws.amazon.com/blogs/aws/amazon-s3-path-deprecation-plan-the-rest-of-the-story/){: target="_blank"}, simply using `localhost:8000` as an endpoint URL will not work.
+   Since S3's API uses [subdomains for bucket addressing](https://aws.amazon.com/blogs/aws/amazon-s3-path-deprecation-plan-the-rest-of-the-story/), simply using `localhost:8000` as an endpoint URL will not work.
    {: .note .note-info }

 1. Great, now let's copy some files.
 We'll write to the main branch.
 This is done by prefixing our path with the name of the branch we'd like to read/write from: